MeteoSwiss-APN/pyflexplot/README.meteoswiss.rst

 Create a new version number, indicating the prerelease status (--new-version with release and buld tags), regardless of uncommited files (--allow-dirty) and without committing it as new tag (--no-commit --no-tag)::
-  bumpversion --verbose --allow-dirty --no-commit --no-tag --new-version=1.0.6-pre-1 dummy
+  bumpversion --verbose --allow-dirty --no-commit --no-tag --new-version=1.0.6.dev1 dummy

-Save environment specificatons to allow for an exact replication of environment with make install::
+Save environment specificatons to allow for an exact replication of the environment with make install::
-  make install-dev
+  make update-run-deps
-  conda env export --no-builds --file=environment.yml

-Remove the line specifying the pyflexplot version and the preset
+Remove the line specifying the pyflexplot version and the preset in the file environment.yml

 If plots change, create new reference plots
 Situation: make test-slow fails (tests/slow/pyflexplot/test_plots/test_*.py)